errorstates/errorstates_hugo/content/posts/005-linknyc-distributed-digital-hardware-at-scale.md

 All things considered, I don't see too many issues.
 Maybe 1% or 0.5% of the screens I encounter have anything wrong with them.
 I'd reckon -- _busy doing some Google-interview-level-math_ -- that at 100 major streets and 11 major avenues, with 2-4 screens per intersection as a baseline, then you probably have 3,300 screens rolled out across midtown and downtown Manhattan (below 59th street).
 At a failure rate of 0.5% per day, that's still 16 or 17 screens that need fixing daily.

 And then, how do you recognize hardware failures?
-If a screen is malfunctioning or has dead pixels, it's not really something that you diagnose with a ping-for-a-responce.
+If a screen is malfunctioning or has dead pixels, it's not really something that you diagnose with a ping-for-a-response.
 I see screens go unfixed for days because of this.
-(Coincidently, I've never once seen anyone actually _repairing_ these.
+(Coincidentally, I've never once seen anyone actually _repairing_ these.
 They just seem to sprout up like mushrooms, get turned on, break, and work again with minimal human intervention.)

 But more to the point -- when you're running a non-virtualized system at scale and you have a 0.5% failure rate on things that you can't easily failover or needs physical intervention for repairs... what do you do?